Chiang Rai Loop: The Most Complete Guide for Motorcyclists

 N 20.064505, E 99.351750

-Fang hot springs is a hot spring that is in the middle of a national park.
-The hot springs have multiple little geysers that lead up to the main geyser.
-The area surrounding it is absolutely forested.
-But the little development that the Thai tourist department has done also blends in well with the surroundings.
+Fang hot springs is are in the middle of a national park that have multiple little geysers that lead up to the main geyser.
+The area surrounding it is quite forested with the little development that the Thai Tourist Department has done but it blends in well with the surroundings.

-The Fang Hot Springs is a nice little place to relax and take a dip during the winters as the water around are warm enough.
+The Fang Hot Springs is a nice little place to relax and take a dip during the winter months.

 N 19.965961, E 99.154746

-Sleep in Doi Angkhang.
-Don’t forgot warm clothes, closed shoes, and motorbike gloves.
-In January, the temperature can reach minus 3 degrees Celsius (26°F).
-In hotels there are no heating devices but there are very warm blankets.
+When driving to Doi Angkhang and sleeping, don’t forgot warm clothes, closed shoes, and motorbike gloves.
+In January, the temperature can reach minus 3 degrees Celsius (26°F) and the hotels there have no heating devices only very warm blankets.

 Chiang Rai Loop Day 4.
 Doi Angkhang – Chiang Mai

 Scenic route – 173km

 As with every summit, Doi Angkhang has a viewpoint too that offers a panoramic view of the entire mountain range with a beautiful view – definitely a great place to watch the sunrise and sunset.

 There are many trails in and around the summit that every nature lover will enjoy.
 Also, many tea and coffee stalls at the summit for tourists to enjoy while they take a minute in the lap of mother nature.
 This, however, is on the way to Chiang Mai so is usually just a stop on the way.